Achievable logoAchievable logo

 D. kryptonite, Supergirl’s most dangerous weakness,

-Option A doesn’t have an independent clause (see below).
+Option A doesn’t create an independent clause (see below).

 Part 1: The rock known as kryptonite Supergirl’s most dangerous weakness,